Headquarters: 45 Glover Avenue

 In 2010, Xerox acquired Affiliated Computer Services for $6.4 billion.

 Employees receive health, dental, vision and life insurance effective on their first day of work.
 Xerox offers a pension plan that is fully vested after five years.
-A 401(k) plan is offered and the company matches 50 cents on the dollar up to the first 6% of employee contributions.
+A 401(k) plan is offered.

 New employees receive vacation after six months of service.
 Most employees start with an annual vacation of two weeks.
 The number of vacation days increases in the fifth anniversary year (three weeks), 10th year (four weeks), 20th year (five weeks), and 25th year (six weeks).